 The Importance of Being an Ethical Child Care Provider

 Participation in professional development opportunities can help ensure that you are aware of responsible and ethical practices in your work with families and children.
 Belonging to a supportive group with other family child care providers where you can process ethical issues and confidentially share experiences can help you as you make decisions for your program.
 Some family child care providers are able to do this locally in face-to-face meetings, and others may join online groups.

 In your work with families, you will encounter different parenting practices and cultural beliefs.
 Situations may arise where you will need the guidance of other providers to learn how to work in collaboration with families who may have different beliefs and child-rearing practices from your own.

 Professional ethics are not something to review and then place in a drawer; they are lived every day in discussions with children, in supporting families from diverse cultures, and in participating in community partnerships.
 Adhering to high-quality professional standards is critical for children and families in your care.

 You have an obligation to act responsibly and ethically at all times.
-You are accountable for your actions, and maintaining high professional standards should be your priority at all times.
+You are accountable for your actions and maintaining high professional standards should always be your priority.